-A. Wires, conduits, and cables shall: be located as far from bridges and others structures as practicable, cross tracks at close to perpendicular as possible (but not less than 45 degrees), not be placed within a culvert, and not be closer than 50 feet to any portion of any railway bridge, building, or other important structure, except in special cases and then by special design as approved by NCRR (NCR 102 Plate VI).
+- A. Wires, conduits, and cables shall: - Be located as far from bridges and others structures as practicable. - Cross tracks as close to perpendicular as possible (but not less than 45 degrees). - Not be placed within a culvert. - Not be closer than 50 feet to any portion of any railway bridge, building, or other important structure. - B. Design may take exception to NCR 101 Section 1.8.A in special cases, as deemed by NCRR, and then by special design, as approved by the Engineering Representative and Operating Railroad (NCR 102 Plate VI).